prantikdatta/prantikdatta/README.md

 - 👋 Hi, I’m @prantikdatta
-- 👀 Consultant and data analyst with over 4.7 years in consulting and marketing, focused on advancing data-informed strategies through advanced analytics and visualizations.
+- 👀 Data consultant & analyst with 5+ years driving revenue growth and operational efficiency through advanced analytics.
+Efficient in Python, SQL, Power BI, R, and Tableau with proven ability to transform complex datasets into actionable business insights for enterprise strategy and decision-making.
-- 💞️ I’m looking for collaborative opportunities in data analysis
+- 💞️ I’m looking for collaborative opportunities in data consultant
 - 📫 How to reach me https://www.linkedin.com/in/prantik-datta